-I’m creating multiple pages for my books because I’ve been writing steadily, and honestly, I’m finding myself able to knock out about a novel and a half a year.
-So, as I finish more projects, I’ll just keep adding pages.
+I’m creating multiple pages for my books because I’ve been writing steadily.
+As I finish more projects, I’ll just keep adding pages.

 I’ve been writing novels since 2000.
 I did publish two non-fiction reference works for Palladium Books, Inc. in 1994 and 1997 respectively, but once I discovered the fiction novel, I got the bug and have never looked back.